stevavoliajvar/stop_cloudflare/PEOPLE.md

+"villages.io & freedomsponsors.org avoid CloudFlare (and thus avoid the gamble of giving CF your personal & financial info), but they're a bit different. is an unvetted list of crowdfunding services (research needed)" ([aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104581662343812911))

+"Liberapay is a bad recommendation.
+That site is centralized in the privacy abusing walled garden of CloudFlare, plus they host on Amazon.
+I would not expect FediFollows to suggest a needlessly centralized service, in general." ([aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104581602412163813))

+"CloudFlare is evil.
+Let's be clear: the evil is not in business success.
+The evil is in their lies and deceptions, their surveillance capitalist business model, and their abuse of power in dictating the tools that may users use to protect their privacy.
+It's an injustice to make excuses for CF & for CF's users." ([aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104564791822534415))

+"CloudFlare is the single biggest attack on the decentralized web.
+They could not possibly do enough w/IPFS to undo the collossal harm of centralizing over 10% of the web then abusing that power by dictating how people access the web." ([aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104564090918792327))

+"well news.inditoot.com is a CloudFlare site so I have to nix that. dev.lemmy & feddit are censorship nazis, gix.uk is dead, inditoot is CF'd.. what else is there?" ([aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104551800036372692))

 "Well what a joke matrix.org and riot.im (now element.io) came to be.
 They run behind cloudflare and that sucks.
 I don't even know why I joined those suspicious services.
 I think its time to leave."
 [NerdRat](https://mastodon.technology/@NerdRat/104549568307044487)